notN1CHO/Discord-OGP/README.md

 - [Our Discord Server](https://discord.gg/areshost-company-896440235917971476)
 ------------------------------------------------------------------------------------------------------------
-⏳ *Thanks to everyone who took the time to read through this slightly longer tutorial! ↑↑*
+⏳ *Thanks to everyone who took the time to read through this slightly longer tutorial ! ↑↑*